 Grants & Awards

-- Janice McGregor and Sara Luly received $3,500 from the International Incentive Grant for JLU Gießen & LMU Munich: Site visits and program development.
+- Sara Luly (in collaboration with Janice McGregor) received $3,500 from the International Incentive Grant for JLU Gießen & LMU Munich: Site visits and program development.

 - Laura Valentín-Rivera and Li Yang were awarded a USRG grant of $7,824.99 in the Spring for their research on Writing Processes across Two Languages and Working Modes: Understanding Individual and Collaborative Writing Strategies in Spanish and Chinese FL contexts.